 It is worth noting that our approach reinforces candidates which are sampled based on not only the output of the RNN, but also the local units constraints derived from the units prior distribution, which ensures the physical correctness of token choices.
 As a result, our approach effectively trains the RNN to make appropriate symbolic choices in accordance with local units constraints, in a quasi supervised learning manner.
 This combined with the general reinforcement learning paradigm enables us to produce both accurate and physically relevant symbolic expressions.

-We allow the candidate functions $f$ to also contain ``constants'' with fixed units, but with free numerical values.
+We allow the candidate functions $f$ to also contain ``constants'' with fixed physical units specified by the user, but with free numerical values.
 These free constants allow us the possibility to model situations where the problem has some unknown physical scales.
 A (somewhat contrived) example from galactic dynamics could be if we were provided a set of potential values $\Phi$, and cylindrical coordinate values $(R,z)$ of some mystery function that was actually a simple logarithmic potential model:

 whose parameters are the velocity parameter $v_0$, the core radius $R_c$ and the potential flattening $q$.
 Of course, we will generally not know in advance either the number of such parameters that the correct solution requires, or their numerical values.
 Yet to be able to evaluate the loss of the trial functions $f$, we need to assign values to all such free ``constants'' they may contain.
-We accomplish this task by processing each trial function, with the L-BFGS \citep{LBFGS} optimization routine in {\it pytorch}, leveraging the fact that we can encode the symbols of $f$ using {\it pytorch} functions.
+We accomplish this task by processing each trial function, with the L-BFGS \citep{LBFGS} optimization routine in {\it pytorch} (optimizing over 20 steps and using an mean squared error metric), leveraging the fact that we can encode the symbols of $f$ using {\it pytorch} functions.
 Since {\it pytorch} has in-built auto-differentiation, finding the optimal value of the constants via gradient descent is extremely efficient.
-However, due to the number of trial expressions to evaluate and considering that each expression must be evaluated multiple times to optimize its free constants, this optimization step is one of the main performance bottlenecks of the \PhySO\ algorithm.